 A blockchain validator is someone who is responsible for verifying transactions on a blockchain.
 Once transactions are verified, they are added to the distributed ledger.
 In proof of work (PoW) systems like Bitcoin, validators, also known as miners, solve complex computational math problems in order to win the right to verify transactions and receive rewards for the “work.”

-For any additional questions, please visit our knowledge base or contact a support team member via the chat button at support.avax.network.
+For any additional questions, please view our other knowledge base articles or contact a support team member via the chat button.
+Examples are for illustrative purposes only.